Teresa Guidice Counts 2017 As Her Toughest Year Ever, As Joe Remains Behind Bars

 Teresa Giudice considers 2017 her most challenging year ever.

-People magazine reports the Real Housewives of New Jersey star, who spent nearly all of 2015 behind bars after pleading guilty to bank fraud charges, recently reflected that the last 12 months have been her toughest to bare.
+People magazine reports the Real Housewives of New Jersey star, who spent nearly all of 2015 behind bars after pleading guilty to bank fraud charges, recently reflected that the last 12 months have been her toughest to bear.

-“This has undoubtedly been the hardest year of my life,” Guidice posted on Instagram just days before the Thanksgiving holiday “But as we take a look back & reflect on this year, I’m so thankful to have four beautiful healthy happy daughters, my father’s health, to be able to be surrounded by family and friends who have become family.”
+“This has undoubtedly been the hardest year of my life,” Guidice posted on Instagram just days before the Thanksgiving holiday.
+“But as we take a look back & reflect on this year, I’m so thankful to have four beautiful healthy happy daughters, my father’s health, to be able to be surrounded by family and friends who have become family.”

-Giudice implored her followers no matter how their holiday turned out, they should go with the flow and remain cool.
+Giudice implored her followers, no matter how their holiday turned out, that they should go with the flow and remain cool.

 “If the turkey is dry or you forgot some minor detail at dinner, don’t sweat it,” she said.
 “Treasure the time and the moments you have with the ones you love.”